jimnarey/alu_auto_builder/README.md

 A huge amount has been done since the last beta but the following are outstanding:

 - The logging needs a little rationalisation, including removing some errant special characters
-- Better handling of errors
+- Better handling of errors.
+It's currently designed to support debugging.
 - Catching when Skyscraper can't find metadata and informing the user before continuing
 - It can be made to run a little faster, especially when building UCEs
 - A MacOS build, which I now expect to have exactly the same functionality as the Windows/Linux versions.